Insights Payroll

 - Standard overtime is 25% uplift on the standard hourly rate beyond the contractual 8 hours

-- Work on the weekly rest day attracts 50% uplift plus a substitute rest day
+- Work on the weekly rest day earns either a 50% pay uplift or a substitute rest day — the employer's choice

 - Hourly base rate is calculated as monthly basic ÷ 30 ÷ 8 for daily rate, then ÷ 8 for hourly